 Model calibration and uncertainty analysis

-The four free parameters in the model (RDOCAlloch, RDOCAutoch, BPOCAlloch, and BPOCAutoch; Table 2) In general, when the collinearity index is less than 20, linear independence is assumed.
+The collinearity of the four free parameters in the model (RDOCAlloch, RDOCAutoch, BPOCAlloch, and BPOCAutoch; Table 2) was tested using the collin function in the R package FME (Soetaert and Petzoldt 2010).
+In general, when the collinearity index is less than 20, linear independence is assumed.
 Finding low collinearity, the four parameters were fit by minimizing the sum of the squared residuals of DOC and DO (equally weighted by number of observations).
 The model was fit using a pseudo-random search algorithm in the R package FME (Soetaert and Petzoldt 2010).
-Metrics for goodness of fit were root mean square error (RMSE) and Nash-Sutcliffe efficiency scores calculated separately for DOC and DO for each lake.
+Burial parameters were constrained in the model as a proportion between 0 (no burial of POC) and 1 (all POC is buried).
+RDOCAlloch was constrained between 0.00003 and 0.03, and RDOCAutoch was constrained between 0.0003 and 3.
+Metrics for goodness of fit were root mean square error (RMSE) and Nash-Sutcliffe Efficiency (NSE) scores calculated separately for DOC and DO for each lake.
 A sensitivity analysis of each parameter was conducted by allowing the parameter to vary at 100 different values within the set bounds while fixing the other three parameters at their calibrated values.
-Burial parameters were constrained in the model as a proportion between 0 (no burial of POC) and 1 (all POC is buried).
 This simple approach allowed burial to function as the expected feedback mechanism to high POC loads from inflows and/or primary production.

 We estimated parameter means and uncertainties using a bootstrapping routine (per Dugan et al. 2017).
-Residual errors between observed and modeled DOC as well as observed and modeled DO were calculated for the best fit model.
-We created 100 pseudo-observational data sets by randomizing 100 times these residuals and adding each randomized residual set to the model predictions.
-We then re-fit to the pseudo-observational datasets to provide 100 new parameter estimates.
+Using the parameters returned from the optimization routine, residual errors between observed and modeled DOC as well as observed and modeled DO were calculated .
+We created 100 pseudo-observational data sets by randomizing 100 times these residuals and adding each randomized residual set to the observed data.
+We then re-fit the parameters to the pseudo-observational datasets to provide 100 new parameter estimates.
 Finally, we recorded parameter distribution characteristics were recorded and assessed correlations among parameters within a lake.

 RESULTS